KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Text-Input-Article.md

     @PageColor(blue)
 }

-This article describes the KeyboardKit text input engine.
+This article describes the KeyboardKit text input engine, which lets you type within the keyboard extension.

-iOS keyboard extensions use a ``UIKit/UITextDocumentProxy`` to interact with the currently selected text field, e.g. to insert or delete text, move the input cursor, etc. This proxy by default points to the currently selected text field in the *currently active app*.
+iOS keyboard extensions use a ``UIKit/UITextDocumentProxy`` to insert and delete text, move the text input cursor, etc. This proxy will by default point to the currently selected text field in the currently active app.

-Keyboard extensions will by default *only* send text to this text field, and will *not* detect if you select a text field within the keyboard.
-Even if you focus on a text field within the keyboard extension, text will still be sent to the currently active app.
+Keyboard extensions will by default only send text to this proxy, and will *not* detect if you select a text field inside the keyboard.
+Even if you focus on a text field within the keyboard, text will still be sent to the text document proxy.

 These limitations make it hard to implement features that require text input in the keyboard, like emoji search, and AI-based features.